loichyan/thisctx/README.md

 # 🎈 thisctx

-A simple crate work with [thiserror](https://crates.io/crates/thiserror) to create errors with contexts, inspired by [snafu](https://crates.io/crates/snafu).
+A simple crate works with [thiserror](https://crates.io/crates/thiserror) to create errors with contexts, inspired by [snafu](https://crates.io/crates/snafu).